syncfusion-content/angular-docs/angular/HeatMap/Getting-Started.md

 ---
 layout: post
-title: Getting started with Syncfusion Essential HeatMap for Angular.0
+title: Getting started with Angular HeatMap Control | Syncfusion
-description: Getting started walk through to create your first Heat map.
+description: Learn here about Getting started with Syncfusion Essential Angular HeatMap Control, its elements, and more.
 platform: Angular
 control: ejHeatMap
 keywords: HeatMap, js heatmap, Populating data
 ---

-# Getting Started
+# Getting Started with Angular HeatMap

 This section helps to get started of the HeatMap component for Angular.0.